Lesson 2.1

 • Function:

 • The stabilizer adjusts the tilt of the drone by changing the angle of the propellers.
-When the stabilizer shifts the motors or propellers up or down, it changes the drone’s pitch.
+When the stabilizer shifts the motors or propellers upward or downward, it changes the drone’s pitch.

 • Effect: